g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

    V6 IPV6 Unicast prefix: fd10:faca:f0fa:3:8::/80 Metric:        0 External Up
    V6 IPV6 Unicast prefix: fd10:faca:f0fa:3:9::/80 Metric:        0 External Up
 ```
-Now, both routers are exporting the correct prefixes.
+Fantastic!
+Both routers are now exporting the DC3 prefixes correctly into the IS-IS backbone.

+However, we still lack full connectivity because the DC3 domain is blind to the rest of the core network.

-But, we don't have connectivity yet.
-We need to leak the IS-IS routes into OSPFv3 domain.
+The crucial next step is to enable two-way communication: we need to leak the IS-IS routes into the OSPFv3 domain.

-We'll made a policy to do this.
+We will create a policy to do this:
 ```
 set policy-options policy-statement redistribute-ospf3 term ISIS from protocol isis set policy-options policy-statement redistribute-ospf3 term ISIS then accept
 ```
-But, as you know, the OSPF is a dynamic protocol, that flood LSAs for the routers in the network.
-And now thinking more about this, I can deduce that you have imagined the routing-loop that we are having here...
+But, as you know, OSPF is a dynamic protocol that floods LSAs to all routers in the network.

+And now, thinking more about this, I can deduce that you have imagined the routing loop that we are having here...
 ```
 root@R4> show route 10.0.0.0/24 active-path